Probe Setup

 No driver installation required.

 The J-Link is a debug probe from Segger.
-It is available as a stand-alone product, but also integrated into evaluation boards directly.
+It is available as a stand-alone product, but also integrated into some evaluation boards directly.

 Due to the proprietary nature of the J-Link, probe-rs will not achieve the same speed as the official J-Link tools.